crystal-lang/crystal/_gitbook/syntax_and_semantics/instance_variables_type_inference.md

 john = Person.new "John"
 one = Person.new 1

-# Error: undefined method 'length' for Int32
+# Error: undefined method 'size' for Int32
-john.name.length
+john.name.size

 # Error: no overload matches 'String#+' with types Int32
 john.name + 3